-To give an incentive for consumers to buy energy-efficient commercial coffee makers, Topten was able to integrate commercial coffee makers in the Swiss federal rebate program ProKilowatt in 2020.
+In order to give an incentive for consumers to buy energy-efficient commercial coffee makers, Topten was able to integrate commercial coffee makers in the Swiss federal rebate program ProKilowatt in 2020.
 The program is already well known for its other categories, mainly in the commercial cooling appliances.
-Even though the Topten list for commercial coffee makers is a first approach to put energy-efficiency for this product category on the table, adding it to the ProKilowatt program gives it even more visibility for many stakeholders active in the same field (e.g. retailers buying commercial coffee makers on Topten and look into it themselves or tell their colleague responsible for that section to do so).
+Even though the Topten list for commercial coffee makers is a first approach to put energy-efficiency for this product category on the table, adding it to the ProKilowatt program gives it even more visibility for many stakeholders active in the same field (e.g. retailers buying commercial refrigerators for their stores, which also have a coffee take-away, will see the presentation of commercial coffee makers on Topten and look into it themselves or tell their colleague responsible for that section to do so).
 Topten is looking to further promote their product list to large buyers by individually contacting them, publishing articles in specialized journals and reaching out to professional associations in order to communicate with their members about the new rebates.